To book Anne-Marie Imafidon MBE please contact your JLA Agent.

 After a stellar academic career that saw her become one of Oxford’s youngest ever master’s graduates, Anne-Marie worked in banking and technology sectors before founding Stemettes.
 The pioneering social enterprise has seen thousand of women and schoolgirls pursue the study of and careers in science, technology, engineering and maths.
 As well as being a passionate advocate for diversity within STEM disciplines, Anne-Marie also comments on technology, the changing nature of work, and the challenges both present to business and society.

-Computer scientist and mathematician Anne-Marie Imafidon works to inspire women to study and pursue careers in science, technology, engineering and maths.
-She also comments on technology, the changing nature of work, and the challenges both present to business and society.
+Computer scientist, mathematician and social entrepreneur Anne-Marie Imafidon works to inspire women to study and pursue careers in science, technology, engineering and maths.
+She hosts the Evening Standard’s Women Tech Charge podcast, and comments on technology, the changing nature of work, and the challenges both present to business and society.

 A child prodigy, aged 11 Anne-Marie passed her first two GCSEs and at 13 she was the recipient of a scholarship to the prestigious Johns Hopkins University in Maryland.
 She then went to Oxford, starting her master’s in mathematics and computer science at 17 and becoming one of the university’s youngest ever master’s graduates.